Skip to Content

 Ballistic Token

 This token represents a salvo of slugs fired from a ballistic cannon, scattergun, or similar weapon.
 Ballistic projectiles travel in a straight path, continuing forward each turn at the range determined by the number on their targeting diagram.
-When fired as a precision shot, the token is placed at its maximum range and must move in increments of that value, plus an additional +1 for momentum each turn, until it either collides with an object or is removed from play.
+When fired as a precision shot, the token is placed at its maximum range and must move in increments of that value each turn, until it either collides with an object or is removed from play.

 In the vastness of space, ballistic weapons are relatively slow.
 While they deal significant damage, they require careful planning or closing the distance with the target before firing.
 Otherwise, a defender can easily boost away, avoiding the attack with minimal effort.
 Even if you are unlikely to hit, ballistic weapons are useful for forcing the enemy to maneuver away or block the narrow gaps between environment objects like asteroid fields.

 This token represents a burst of energy fired from an Energy Cannon, Particle Gun, or similar weapon.
 Energy projectiles travel in a straight path, advancing each turn at a greater range than ballistic weapons, as determined by the number on their targeting diagram.
-When fired as a precision shot, the token is placed at its maximum range and must move in increments of that value, plus an additional +1 for momentum each turn, until it either collides with an object or is removed from play.
+When fired as a precision shot, the token is placed at its maximum range and must move in increments of that value each turn, until it either collides with an object or is removed from play.
 While energy weapons offer superior speed and accuracy, they typically deal less damage than their ballistic counterparts.

 Combat in Armored Stars is straightforward, as it is entirely handled by rolling varying amounts of six-sided dice (D6).
-There are many different weapon types but all fall under one of two damage types: Ballistic and Energy
+There are many different weapons but all fall under one of two damage types: Ballistic and Energy

 Reading a Weapon Card